baskaranz/ml-service-orchestrator/README.md

 ### Adding New Models

-1. Create a new model configuration file in `config/models/`
+1. Create a new model configuration file in the environment-specific directory (e.g., `config/local/models/`)
 2. Configure the LLM provider and error handling settings
 3. Ensure the model server implements the required endpoints:
    - `GET /health`: Health check endpoint